Thanks to a strong final round, the Mids jumped from 13th to eighth in the final standings.

 Owen follows in the footsteps of past Labron Harris Award recipients Jay Hardwick (Virginia Tech), Devon Brouse (Purdue), the late Rod Myers (Duke), Herb Page (Kent State) and Jim Brown (Ohio State).

 In February of 2010, Owen was invited to appear before the Maryland General Assembly where he was presented proclamations from Speaker of the House of Delegates Mike Busch along with Retired Marine Corps Colonel Senator John Astle, lauding him for his efforts in earning the national award and serving as both a teacher and role model to the thousands of Midshipmen who pass through the Academy.

-Six Navy players have won the Patriot League individual crown since 1997, including Erich Schoen who paced the field with his 7-over par, 223 at the Saucon Valley Golf Club in the Lehigh Valley in 2008.
+Seven Navy players have won the Patriot League individual crown since 1997, including Chris House (‘14) who paced the field with his 3-over par, 219 at the Saucon Valley Golf Club in the Lehigh Valley in the spring of 2013.

-Additionally, Navy has had four players earn Patriot League Rookie of the Year accolades in the last seven years.
-Junior David Hall put together a near flawless performance at the 2011 championship which earned him a second-place finish and Patriot League Rookie of the Year recognition.
-A year ago, August Jonas just missed claiming the title placing sixth overall at the conference tournament.
+Additionally, Navy has had four players earn Patriot League Rookie-of-the-Year accolades in the last 11 years.
+David Hall (‘14) put together a near flawless performance at the 2011 championship which earned him a second-place finish and Patriot League Rookie of the Year recognition.
+Three years ago, August Jonas, the Mids’ 2014-15 team captain, just missed claiming the title placing sixth overall at the conference tournament.

 Prior to being named head coach at Navy in 1991, Owen served as an assistant coach for the Midshipmen for four years.

 Outside of his golfing duties, Owen has served as a board member of the Annapolis Touchdown Club since 2004 and accepted the position of treasurer in 2008.
 The club promotes youth sports in the greater Annapolis area and helps to provide opportunities for young people to compete in athletics.